GROUP MEDICAL INSURANCE

 - Make sure they can provide you with the services you need.

-- Look for someone that will go the extra mile for you and always picks up the phone.
+- Look for someone who will go the extra mile for you and always picks up the phone.

-- Look for brokerages with a strong understanding of the market and the products your clients need.
+- Look for brokerages with a strong understanding of the health insurance market and the products your clients need.

 - They respond quickly and are attentive to your questions and needs.